Java Tutorial: Basic Operators Examples

 Java Subtraction Operator "-"

-Subtract the left value by the right value.
+Subtract the left value from the right value.
 It uses the character "-".

 int b = 500 - 300;